Monasterevin: Early Modern Era

 King James I granted the Abbey and demesne of Rosglas at Monasterevin to Sir Adam Loftus in 1613.
 The Earls of Drogheda married into the Loftus family.
-Charles Lord Moore Earl of Drogheda married Jane Loftus in 1699.
-Their son Edward became the Fourth Earl who sold the Mellifont estates and transferred the family seat to Monasterevin.
+Charles Lord Moore, Earl of Drogheda, married Jane Loftus in 1699.
+Their son Edward became the Fourth Earl, who sold the Mellifont estates and transferred the family seat to Monasterevin.

 The coming of the Moores marks an important point in the history of Monasterevin.
 Its rise as the "Venice of Ireland" was encouraged by the many improvement works undertaken by the family and the influx of a mixed Protestant and Catholic merchant class.
 The First Earl had laid out the streets at the centre of Dublin, Drogheda Street (O'Connell Street), Moore Street, Henry Street, and Mary Street.
-His descendants continued this tradition of town planning by laying out the grid-pattern of the town with the parallel Main Street and Drogheda Street which were connected by several crossing streets and lanes, some of which have disappeared.
+His descendants continued this tradition of town planning by laying out the grid-pattern of the town with the parallel Main Street and Drogheda Street, which were connected by several crossing streets and lanes, some of which have disappeared.

-Monasterevin has an unusual number of Bridges giving rise to its nickname of the Venice of Ireland.
+Monasterevin has an unusual number of bridges, giving rise to its nickname of the Venice of Ireland.
 Arriving in 1786, the Grand Canal lends support to this name.
-Originally the spur connecting the mainline the Barrow in Athy was carried down the bank by locks into Barrow and up the other side.
+Originally, the spur connecting the mainline to the Barrow in Athy was carried down the bank by locks into Barrow and up the other side.

 The Grand Canal allowed the local distilling industry to flourish.
-The captains of this industry were the Cassidy Family whose whisky and their St. Patrick Cross Pale Ale became world-famous.
+The captains of this industry were the Cassidy Family, whose whisky and their St. Patrick Cross Pale Ale became world-famous.
 The wealth they acquired gave them considerable influence in the locality.
 In 1798, Cassidy was the local magistrate.

 On 25 May 1798, insurgents from the surrounding countryside marched on the town of Monasterevin in an attempt to capture it.
 The Battle of Monasterevin took place in the Main Street opposite St. John's church, which had been fortified by local yeomanry and militiamen.
 A charge by the Monasterevin Yeomanry Cavalry routed the insurgents.

-Later in the year Fr.
-Edward Prendergast was arrested and condemned to death for administering to the insurgents in their camp in Iron Hill near Nurney.
+Later in the year, Fr.
+Edward Prendergast was arrested and condemned to death for ministering to the insurgents in their camp in Iron Hill near Nurney.
 He was hanged in the garden of Monasterevin House and buried there.
-Captain Padraig O’Bierne and a group of Derryoughter boatmen stole into the town under cover of darkness and removed the body to his home place of Harristown.
+Captain Padraig O’Bierne and a group of Derryoughter boatmen stole into the town under the cover of darkness and removed the body to his home place of Harristown.